rugbyprof/4443-2D-PyGame/Assignments/P01.4/README.md

 <img src="https://cs.msutexas.edu/~griffin/zcloud/zcloud-files/bullets_directed.png">

 If you were to use this as a projectile, you would need to orient the image to be facing the correct direction.
-You would also need to run through the animation (once) as it flys toward the target.
+You would also need to run through the animation (once) as it flies toward the target.
 If it were to fly a long direction, you could start with the frame on the far right, and when it got to the last frame (far left) you could alternate between the last two frames to keep up appearances of being "alive".

 - To orient the sprite correctly:
   - we need to calculate the angle between the player and the target